-This is a statute of limitation, limiting the authority of the Board of County Commissioners to refunding only on verified claims filed within two years after the date when the second half of such taxes would have become delinquent if said taxes had not been paid.
+This is a statute of limitation, limiting the authority of the Board of County Commissioners to refunding only on verified claims filed within two years after the date when the second half of such taxes would have

 Therefore it is my opinion the statute above quoted limits the Board of County Commissioners to ordering refund of taxes erroneously or illegally collected only as provided therein for the two-year period.
 In some instances, as in this case, this law will operate harshly, but we must take the law as we find it.